saisankp/Hacker-Rank/README.md

 # Hacker Rank
-Contains all my solutions to questions from Hackerrank
+Contains all my solutions to questions from Hacker Rank